-Being a new paradigm bank without any legacy equates to innovatively combining a business model that enjoys structural and sustainable competitive benefits with a strategy focused on major market segments that are not suitably covered by the traditional players.
+Being a Bank of new order, without any legacy, equates to innovatively combining a business model characterized by structural and sustainable competitive benefits with a strategy focused on major market segments that are not suitably covered by the traditional players.

 At illimity, innovation is a strategic lever found across the organisation, from the corporate culture to the operating processes and technological infrastructure.

 The Bank firmly believe that when innovation is spread across every level of an organisation, it becomes the driver for generating value for the entire company.
 Thus, it is essential for innovation to be seamlessly integrated into every division, area and team and to have shared processes that enable illimiters to work in cross-cutting teams that, also, increase their skills, generate new ideas and identify new opportunities.

 The ability to innovate contributes to achieving business objectives and responding to customers' requirements through a new inclusive model centred on synergetic services, designed around the needs of people and businesses, always guaranteeing a digital approach combined with human touch, an intuitive, consumer-centric user experience, available anytime and anywhere, and a range of services (banking and non-banking) that leverage artificial intelligence.